cdeanj/nextflow-tychus/tychus-docs/output.rst

 Contig Integration
 ``````````````````

-* **Description**: Contigs produced from each of the four genome assemblers are then used as input to a program called CISA, which produces a kind of ``super assembly`` of higher contiguity and accuracy.
+* **Description**: Contigs produced from each of the four genome assemblers are then used as input to a program called `CISA <http://sb.nhri.org.tw/CISA/en/CISA;jsessionid=A1D6759153E59AA27F20E0EB4E537E66>`_, which produces a kind of ``super assembly`` of higher contiguity and accuracy.
 * **Directory**: IntegratedContigs/
 * **File Names**: {dataset_id}_master_integrated_contigs.fa